-- Use the HURA Budget Template to create an Excel document outlining your budget.
+- Use the HURA Budget Worksheet to create an Excel document outlining your budget.

 - Sign in to the online submission portal using your Louie login and upload the Word and Excel documents.
 Additionally, you will need to provide your faculty mentor’s name and email address.
 An automatic request to complete a recommendation form will be emailed to the faculty mentor.

 - You can log back in to the submission portal at any time to make changes to your application or check to see if your faculty recommendation has been received until March 1.
 It is your responsibility to ensure that your faculty mentor recommendation is submitted no later than March 1, 2022.

 Application Forms Accordion Closed